Kendall Demonstration Elementary School: History

 In 1970, Congress passed P.L.
 89-694, which established KDES as a demonstration elementary school separate from the high school, Model Secondary School for the Deaf.
 In addition to serving their student bodies, the intention was to have the schools develop educational resources and strategies that would improve deaf education nationwide.
 This change was the result of a 1965 report to Congress about the poor state of deaf education in the United States.

 During the 1970s, as a part of that effort to improve outcomes for deaf students, KDES expanded its early education to begin serving children from the onset of deafness.
 That included support for parents of deaf infants and toddlers who were not yet of school age, as well as a cued speech inclusion program at the National Child Research Center, a mainstream preschool in northwest D.C., that was in operation from 1973 to 1982.
 In 1981, a review found that of the 13 children who spent at least two years in the NCRC-Kendall program, a majority were at or above grade level.

 During Deaf President Now in 1988, Gallaudet students shut down the campus.
 While the protestors were willing to allow KDES staff and students to enter, the administration decided to cancel classes.
 At a rally, KDES students expressed their support of a deaf president for Gallaudet.
 The Unity for Gallaudet protests in 2006 also resulted in the temporary closure of the elementary school.

 In 2000, the Clerc Center created the Technology in Education Can Empower Deaf Students (TecEds) project to increase the usage of technology at its schools and therefore prepare students for technology in the workplace.
 As part of the project, interactive whiteboards, laptops, and projectors were brought into every classroom.

+In 2023, Gallaudet granted high school diplomas to twenty-four black deaf students who, in the early 1950s, had been relegated to the segregated Kendall School Division II for Negroes and honored four teachers at the division.